niksan321/EntityModelExtensions/README.md

 * You can use nuget to install package `Install-Package EntityModelExtensions`.
 * Or you can use dotnet cli `dotnet add package EntityModelExtensions`.

-## You can use auto registration for model configuration
+## Auto registration for model configuration

 Apply on DbContext.